Sherpa.

 Houston, we think we have a problem:

-In order to build something of value, you have to know what people, well…value.
+In order to build something of value that people will pay to use, you have to know what the people value!

-How do athletes currently reflect on their practices?
+• How do athletes currently reflect on their practices?
 What have they stopped doing?
 What was “good” feedback?

-And most of all: why, why, and why?
+• And most of all: WHY?

 Research Goal